 tcp_bbr 16384 0

-In simple terms, enabling BBR can provide some optimization for your website's access speed.
-For example, Naiba's notes use WordPress; BBR can also offer some acceleration optimization for WordPress sites.
-Of course, since Naiba uses a domestic server, the BBR acceleration effect may not be very significant.
-BBR is an open-source TCP network congestion optimization algorithm developed by Google.
-TCP BBR aims to solve two problems: fully utilizing bandwidth on network links with some packet loss rate, and reducing buffer occupancy on network links to lower latency.
+In simple terms, enabling BBR can optimize your website's access speed to a certain extent.
+For example, Naiba's notes use WordPress, and BBR can also provide some acceleration optimization for WordPress websites.
+Of course, since Naiba uses domestic servers, the acceleration effect of BBR won't be very significant.
+BBR is an open-source TCP network congestion optimization algorithm from Google.
+TCP BBR aims to solve two problems: fully utilizing bandwidth on network links with a certain packet loss rate, and reducing buffer occupancy on network links to lower latency.
 The goal of TCP congestion control is to maximize the utilization of bandwidth on bottleneck links in the network.
 Open-source address:

 https://github.com/google/bbrBBR and BBR2 One-Click Packages